HolgerGerhardt/TeXTemplates/README.md

 Hence, whenever I&nbsp;update this repository, the *.tex* files should compile flawlessly with an up-to-date TeX installation.
 This entails, however, that they may not compile without errors on older TeX installations.
 This will happen, in particular, if the update of a&nbsp;package that is used in my templates features backward-incompatible changes.

-I&nbsp;am unable to ensure backward compatibility with older TeX installations because doing so would be extremely time-consuming.
-If you are using an older TeX installation, you may, of course, try to go back in time and download these templates based on earlier commits to this repository.
-(Say, if you use TeX Live 2019, which is the default TeX installation on Ubuntu 20.04&nbsp;LTS, you may try your luck with commits from 2019.)
+I&nbsp;am unable to ensure backward compatibility with older TeX installations, since this would be extremely time-consuming.
+If you are using an older TeX installation, you may, of course, go back in time and download these templates based on earlier commits to this repository.
+(Say, if you use TeX Live 2023, which is the default TeX installation on Ubuntu 24.04&nbsp;LTS, you might try your luck with commits from 2023.)